-Coming at ya with a super easy Valentine’s Day toddler sensory activity that only needs about 2 minutes of prep: sponge painting!
-You’ll need just a couple of common household items and you’ve got yourself a heart-themed sensory activity.
+A cute, easy Valentine’s Day activity for toddlers that only needs about 2 minutes of prep: sponge painting!
+You’ll need just a couple of common household items to do this activity.
+Make Valentine’s Day cards with your kids, or simply use it as a Valentine’s Day sensory activity to make new fridge art.

 This activity can be completed in just a few minutes or can be stretched out to an hour of play for your kiddo.